danja/touch-sensitive/README.md

 I knocked the circuit together on a small piece of stripboard.
 A DPDT switch controls the power with an LED and (2k2?) resistor as on indicator.

+I screwed a scrap of aluminium sheet to the output transistor as a heatsink, although this almost certainly wasn't essential.

 ![Circuit Board](https://github.com/danja/touch-sensitive/blob/master/media/stripboard.jpeg "Circuit Board")

 In this version I made the coil from 200 turns of 0.5mm enamalled copper wire (salvaged from an old transformer).
 It's on a former made from 3 circles of acrylic sheet, 2 outer approx 10cm diameter, inner maybe 9cm, glued together.
 It has a length of fencing wire around the outside to protect turns and allow hanging, held in place with epoxy.
 The whole thing spray-painted and connected to the unit with a 3.5mm jack plug/socket via some 2 core power cable.